cybisolated/SheetAgent/README.md

 The `milvus.yaml` file should be completed if you want to use the Retriever module.
 Besides, Milvus should be installed first (refer to https://github.com/milvus-io/milvus for detailed instructions).

-## SheetRM-10 Dataset
+## SheetRM Dataset
-We release 10 representative tasks in our proposed SheetRM dataset, which is called SheetRM-10.
-We run the vision-enabled SheetAgent experiment using SheetRM-10.
-For details, please refer to Appendix F.2 in the paper.
+We have released approximately 60% of the data from the proposed SheetRM dataset (including 25 spreadsheets and 180 tasks).

-In our commitment to advancing open research, we are pleased to announce the release of a portion of our dataset.
-We understand the importance of data accessibility and are diligently working to organize and maintain the remaining dataset.
-As soon as it is ready, we will make it publicly available.
+As part of our commitment to open research, we are excited to announce the release of a portion of our dataset.
+We understand the importance of data accessibility and are actively working on organizing and maintaining the remaining dataset to avoid further privacy or other issues.
+Once ready, we will make it available to the public.
 We strive to ensure the highest quality and usability of our data.

-The SheetRM-10 dataset is stored in `./sheetrm_10`, where `tasks.xlsx` records the metadata of the 10 tasks, and the `spreadsheets` folder stores the spreadsheet files.
-You can try these challenging tasks following the guidence of "Quick Start".
+These data are stored in `./sheetrm`, with `tasks.xlsx` containing the metadata for the 180 tasks.
+The spreadsheets are stored in the `spreadsheets` directory.
+You can try these challenging tasks under the guidance of "Quick Start".

 ## Other Datasets
 Our experiments involves other datasets, including: